Read time: 7 minutes

 The code references feature scans your source code for occurrences of your flag keys.
 This process requires your source code to reference flag keys exactly as they appear in LaunchDarkly.

 However, by default, the React SDK changes all flag keys to camel-case for easier access with dot notation.
 To use the code references feature in conjunction with the React SDK, configure

 ld-find-code-refs to generate camel-case aliases for the flag keys, or configure the React SDK to disable this camel-casing feature.
-To learn more, read Flag keys transposed to common casing conventions.
+To learn more, read Flag keys transposed to common casing conventions in the

 ld-find-code-refs documentation and Flag keys in the React SDK.